lucassvarjao/lucassvarjao/README.md

 # Hello there!
 My name's Lucas👋

-I am from Brazil, and I am a high school student pursuing an integrated technical program in systems development.
+I am from Brazil, and I'm a high school student pursuing an integrated technical program in systems development.
 Through this program, I have taken my first steps into the world of technology.
 Currently, my main goal this year is to get into a university to learn more about this field.
 This profile was created to practice and exhibit what I've been studying.
 I hope you enjoy it!

 <div style="display: inline_block">
     <img align="center" alt="JavaScript" title="JavaScript" width="30px" src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/javascript/javascript-original.svg"/>